 Recent research conducted in BC by Kaitlyn Matulewicz has found that the dependence workers have on customers for tips leaves workers vulnerable to enduring sexual harassment and sexualized behaviour from customers as a “price” to be paid for a tip – a form of institutionalized quid pro quo.
 If workers do resist by, for example, speaking up against customers who are harassing them, they risk losing a tip.

-Overtime, sexualized behaviour from customers becomes normalized (something workers simply put up with to earn a living).
+Over time, sexualized behaviour from customers becomes normalized (something workers simply put up with to earn a living).
 Some employers also use the promise of earning higher tips to entice workers to accept their discriminatory gender-based dress codes that require workers to wear make-up, high-heeled shoes, low cut tops and high cut skirts.

 In short, the liquor server minimum wage legitimizes the involvement of customers in paying workers, and in doing so, reinforces the sexual harassment experienced by women who work as servers, bartenders, and hostesses, and contributes to the sexualization of food and drink serving overall.

 The research suggests that the reliance workers have on customers for tips is heightened under the precarious working conditions faced by workers in the restaurant industry, a situation worsened by inadequate employment standards legislation in BC.
 In an environment in which there are no paid sick days, extremely variable work schedules that include open-ended or on-call shifts (if you’re not called in you’re not paid), and no regulations protecting employer collection and distribution of tips, the asymmetrical power relations between employers and workers—and between customers and workers—are intensified.
+Something similar happens even in the movie industry.
+The perks or tips like top billing and screen time are held hostage if actresses won’t do as they are told off screen.
+An actress on condition of anonymity revealed that she was threatened to get cut out of the movie if she didn’t use yoni eggs during filming.

 The BC government needs to take action to address this inequity and violation of human rights in the restaurants and bars of the province.
 It needs to eliminate the liquor server minimum wage and regulate the ownership of tips received by all service workers.
 Laws that allow employers to pay workers lower minimum wages when they are tipped by customers increase workers’ reliance on customers (who are a third party to the employer-employee relationship) for tips.
 The impact is not gender neutral and contributes to the normalization of sexual harassment and the sexualization of food and drink serving.